kernelkit/infix/doc/keystore.md

 ### Key Validation

-The keystore validates symmetric keys based on their declared format:
+Symmetric key values are stored as binary (base64-encoded).
+The system validates them based on their declared format:

-- **WiFi PSK**: Must be 8-63 characters
+- `passphrase-key-format`:  Used by WiFi, must decode to 8-63 ASCII characters
-- **WireGuard PSK**: Must be exactly 44 characters (base64-encoded)

-Invalid keys are rejected at configuration time.
+- `octet-string-key-format`: Used by Wireguard, must decode to exactly 32 bytes (256 bits)

 ## References